Major Cecil Bruce Blake1

 M, #143407, b.
 24 October 1716, d.
 7 June 1777

-Sir Frederick Rogers, 4th Bt. was baptised on 24 October 1716 at Cornwood, Devon, England.1 He was the son of Sir John Rogers, 2nd Bt. and Mary Henley.1 He married, firstly, Grace Cooper, daughter of Nathaniel Cooper-Leman and Mary Edisbury, on 19 April 1742 at East Stonehouse, Devon, England.1 He married, secondly, Catherine Vincent, daughter of Thomas Vincent, on 17 May 1768 at Stoke Damerel, Devon, England.1 He died on 7 June 1777 at age 60 at Bath, Somerset, England.1 He was buried on 13 June 1777 at Cornwood, Devon, England.1 His will (dated 8 August 1775) was probated on 2 July 1777.1
+Sir Frederick Rogers, 4th Bt. was baptised on 24 October 1716 at Cornwood, Devon, EnglandG.1 He was the son of Sir John Rogers, 2nd Bt. and Mary Henley.1 He married, firstly, Grace Cooper, daughter of Nathaniel Cooper-Leman and Mary Edisbury, on 19 April 1742 at East Stonehouse, Devon, EnglandG.1 He married, secondly, Catherine Vincent, daughter of Thomas Vincent, on 17 May 1768 at Stoke Damerel, Devon, EnglandG.1 He died on 7 June 1777 at age 60 at Bath, Somerset, EnglandG.1 He was buried on 13 June 1777 at Cornwood, Devon, EnglandG.1 His will was proven (by probate) on 2 July 1777.1

 Child of Sir Frederick Rogers, 4th Bt. and Grace Cooper